This game has unused graphics.

 Again, does not properly load graphics.
 Slightly less corrupt-looking than Zone 5.

-In addition to these, there seem to be graphics from Street Fighter II in the latter half of the ROM, for whatever reason.
+There seem to be graphics from Street Fighter II in the latter half of the ROM, for whatever reason.
+Add them.

 |Sprites for the Hammer and Shovel.|